 Instead, social scientists push couples to aim for mutual interdependence, meaning no one is beholden to the other for their goals, but both help the other achieve them.
 It’s a rather dizzying definition and one reason experts have come up with a neat-and-tidy term for it: the Michelangelo phenomenon, wherein partners don’t create greatness out of nothing, but “sculpt” what’s already there.
 That’s how a partner can bring out the best in you — no sacrifice necessary.

-“Michelangelo created sculptures from stone but felt that it was important not to impose his perspective on the stone,” Marisa Cohen, a psychology professor and relationship coach, tells Fatherly.
+“Michelangelo created sculptures from stone but felt that it was important not to impose his perspective on the stone,” says Marisa Cohen, Ph.D., a psychology professor and relationship coach.
 “To tie this to relationships, your partner shouldn’t define you, but allow you to reveal yourself.
 While working together in an interdependent manner, one partner is allowing the other to become their ideal self and supporting them along the way.”

-The Michelangelo effect stems from the theory of interdependence in psychology, which states that all relationships are a mutual exchange and costs and benefits.
-The best relationships are associated with greater gains and the worst relationships with substantial losses, according to the theory, and both spouses make sacrifices for the other that are comparable.
-In doing this, partnered people give themselves somewhat of an edge over single individuals.
+The Michelangelo effect stems from the theory of interdependence in psychology, which states that all relationships are a mutual exchange of costs and benefits.
+The best relationships are associated with greater gains and the worst relationships with substantial losses, according to the theory.
+When both spouses make sacrifices for the other that are comparable, they give themselves somewhat of an edge over single individuals.
 Research shows that people who report higher levels of relationship satisfaction are more likely to meet the goals they set, and other studies indicate that having a conscientious spouse predicts career success.